thedarkwriter/courseware-lms-content/_lmscontent/bolt/content.md

 # Objectives

-Puppet Tasks lets you easily automate ad hoc tasks and eliminate manual work across your infrastructure and applications.
+With Puppet Tasks, you can easily automate ad hoc tasks and eliminate manual work across your infrastructure and applications.

 In this training, you will get started with Bolt: a standalone, agentless open source task runner to execute imperative, ad hoc tasks in smaller infrastructures.
 The Puppet task runner is driven through a command line interface and executes commands via SSH and WinRM.

 This training has two objectives:

-* You will know how to get started with Puppet Tasks using Bolt
+* You will know how to get started with Puppet Tasks using Bolt.

-* You will learn how to run a command, script, and task using Bolt
+* You will learn how to run a command, script, and task using Bolt.

 # Video
 Eric Sorenson, director of product management at Puppet, walks you through how to run tasks via Puppet Bolt.
 After watching this video, you will know how to turn a script into a task and how and why to add metadata to your tasks.